 Walk on Pérgola da Foz

 Are you looking for something romantic and don’t know what to do in Foz?
 I suggest you visit Pérgola da Foz which we’ve included in my top 9 romantic things to do in Porto.

 Pérgola da Foz is basically a shaded walkway along the Atlantic Ocean.
 Designed by António Enes Baganha, the walkway is one of those things that pops into my head when someone brings up Foz.
 This structure was built around the 1930s as part of Porto Municipality’s efforts to improve Avenida do Brasil where the Pérgola is located.
 Pretty cool, huh?

 How to get there: take bus 203 and get off at Crasto.
 This beautiful tourist attraction should be a 3 minutes walking distance.

-How to get there: take bus 202 and stop at Molhe.
-The surf school should be a 2 minute walking distance.
+How to get there: take the bus 202 and stop at Molhe.
+The surf school should be a 2 minutes walking distance.